 2. Build a Dynamic Home Page

-Your home page is your best landing page and should specifically market your services.
+Visitors are hoping to easily navigate your website and have a great experience.
+So your home page is your best landing page and should specifically market your services, build trust, and showcase your properties.
 You want to make this visually appealing as well as informative because it can make the difference between landing that client or losing them.
 We recommend looking through this list of good (and bad) examples to help you design the most effective page for your market.

 3. Include Multiple Calls to Action